woodruffw/yossarian-bot/README.md

 * Last.fm - `LASTFM_API_KEY`, `LASTFM_API_SECRET`

 Additionally, the `fortune` utility must be present in order for Unix fortunes to work correctly.
-Some package managers also provide the `fortunes` package for additional fortune messages.
+Some package managers also provide the `fortunes` and `fortunes-off` packages for additional fortune messages.

 ### Running